Doryane/Web-Scraping-Archive-of-our-own-AO3-/README.md

 Once you've done this step you must have a bunch of file called *per example* "base_page_0_to_31","base_page_30_to_61",..."base_page_90_to_121".

 Use the part 3 code to mash up every base and you got a unique database of all the work you wanted from AO3.

+# Contact

+If you have any question on how the code work or you have a problem running it here my mail, even if I doubt anyone is gonna use this code.

+Mail : Doryaneklein@gmail.com

+PS : If in my comment I said I did this code at work it was obviously during my breaks and lunchtime.